Evolving parent app theming

 Small changes, big impact

-This project reminded me how powerful simple design decisions can be.
-Allowing schools to add just a logo, a banner, and a colour was enough to dramatically change how parents perceived the app.
-It was genuinely fun and satisfying to see how such minimal inputs could create a strong sense of recognition and trust.
+This project reminded me how powerful simple decisions can be.
+Just a logo, a banner, and a colour was enough to change how parents perceived the whole app, and genuinely satisfying to watch happen.

 A quiet success worth protecting